-31 Best Trout Lures Of 2023 Rated By Trout Guides
+7 Best Trout Lures Used By Top Trout Guides In 2024

-As a trout guide with a team of guides, we have over 20 years of experience putting trout lures to the test under real trout fishing situations and under just about every condition and type of water imaginable.
-I’m going to rate the best trout lures that we use, and I’ll rate some of the so-called best trout lures recommended by other websites to see if they stand up to the tests.
+As a trout guide with a team of guides, we have over 20 years of experience putting some of the best trout lures to the test in real trout fishing situations and under almost every condition and type of water imaginable.

-Along with my list of the 31 best lures for trout, I will tell you the best colors, and the best sizes, and even give you some guide tips on how and when to use these lures so they are even more effective for you.
+I will tell you my most effective colors and sizes and even give you some guide tips on how and when to use these lures so they are even more effective for you.

 Our Best Trout Lure Quick Picks

-The Best Trout Lures Used And Recommended By Guides
+The Best Trout Lures That Are Used By Guides

 Jigs and Tube Jigs